biya-coin/biyaliquid-docs/.gitbook/developers-native/wallets/accounts.md

 const buf3 = Buffer.from(publicKeyByte)

 const publicKey = Buffer.concat([buf1, buf2, buf3]).toString('base64')
-const type = '/biyaliquid.crypto.v1beta1.ethsecp256k1.PubKey'
+const type = '/biyachain.crypto.v1beta1.ethsecp256k1.PubKey'
 ```

-#### Convert Cosmos address to Biyaliquid Address
+#### Convert Cosmos address to Biyachain Address

-As Biyaliquid has a different derivation path than the default Cosmos one, you need the `publicKey` of the account to convert a Cosmos `publicAddress` to Biyaliquid one.
+As Biyachain has a different derivation path than the default Cosmos one, you need the `publicKey` of the account to convert a Cosmos `publicAddress` to Biyachain one.

 Here is an example of how to do it